working at height precautions

 Working at Height PPE

-PPE or personal protective equipment is wearable equipment designed to protect the wearer from harm.
+One of the most important working at height precautions is to wear appropriate PPE.
+PPE (or personal protective equipment) is wearable equipment designed to protect the wearer from harm.
 When working from height, a combination of at least three pieces of PPE is required in order to adequately protect the worker from the risk of falling and injury.

 At Safety Harness Direct, we offer an extensive selection of personal protective equipment for working at height ranging from helmets, tool safety belts, energy absorbing lanyards, harnesses, fall arresters and landing bags.